alerta/alerta-docs/_build/html/_sources/api/reference.txt

 Create a customer
 ~~~~~~~~~~~~~~~~~

-Create a customer lookup that matches a user login with a regex to see
+Creates a new customer lookup.
+Used to match user logins to customers.
-if that user belongs to that customer.

 ::

     POST /customer

 Input
 +++++